 - 100 Fact-Based

-Australia is a very strong performer, particularly due to a generous financial response by way of income support, but delayed implementation of its policies pulls down its score.
+Australia is a strong performer, particularly due to a generous financial response by way of income support, but delayed implementation of its policies pulls down its score.

 Australia had relatively strong pre-pandemic capacity, given its minimal debt, a healthy population, relatively strong GDP per capita, and widespread healthcare access.